Nguyen-Noah/BitTube/README.md

 ## The Idea

 YouTube allows for 256GB uploads with unlimited posts, completely free of cost.
 If users can encode their data as .mp4 files, they could use YouTube as a means of backing up whatever files they want.
-At 4K 60FPS, a 1-second video can hold up to 62 million characters if each pixel represents a bit.
+At 4K 60FPS, a 1-second video can hold up to 62 million characters given each pixel represents a bit.

 ## Installation